I'm 60 with $4 Million — Can I Have a Luxury Retirement?

 From there, you could decide to transition into retirement at age 62, which is when Social Security benefits become available (albeit at a reduced rate), or at 65, when Medicare eligibility generally begins.

 That still raises the question of what sort of retirement lifestyle $4 million will buy.
-On a basic level, you’re probably aware that it could mean living pretty comfortably.
+On a basic level, it probably means you can live pretty comfortably, says Matt Hylland, Financial Planner at Arnold and Mote Wealth Management.

 From there, the options that income buys you depend on your goals and expenses.
 You could also try using the guardrails approach, which sets different withdrawal rates for each retirement phase, as many people want to spend more in early retirement when they're healthy.